 Colin Nagy, Partner, Fred and Farid

-Ana Andjelic is an experienced strategy executive who specializes in modern luxury brands.
-Named to Forbes CMO Next, Ana earned her doctorate in sociology and worked at the world’s top brands and advertising agencies.
-She is widely read columnist, public speaker, and advisor.
-She lives in New York City.
+Ana is a strategy executive who focuses on management and growth of modern brands.
+Named to one of The Most Influential CMOs in the World by Forbes, Ana earned her Doctorate in Sociology and worked at the world's top brands and advertising agencies.
+She is a widely read columnist, public speaker and advisor.